talsma-ict/umldoclet/docs/README.md

 Released versions can be found in the [maven central repository][maven] or on [github](https://github.com/talsma-ict/umldoclet/releases).

-This doclet uses the analyzed information from the JavaDoc tool to auto-generate [UML diagrams][plantuml] from your code.
+This doclet uses the metadata available in JavaDoc to automatically generate [UML diagrams][plantuml] and add them to your documentation.

 ## Requirements: